CHEM 735 : Advanced Medicinal Chemistry

 Capabilities Developed in this Course

 |Capability 2:||Critical Thinking|

-- Understand and explain the causes of depression, anxiety, bipolar and psychotic disorders (Capability 1)
+- Understand the causes of depression, anxiety, bipolar and psychotic disorders (Capability 1, 2 and 3)

-- Explain why distinct treatments are used for each psychiatric illnesses (Capability 1)
+- Understand why distinct treatments are used for each psychiatric illnesses (Capability 1, 2 and 3)

-- Describe and explain the treatment of bacterial and viral infections using chemotherapeutic agents from a chemistry perspective (Capability 1)
+- Explain the treatment of bacterial and viral infections using chemotherapeutic agents from a chemistry perspective (Capability 1, 2 and 3)

 |Assessment Type||Learning Outcome Addressed|

 Antidepressants, anxiolytics, mood stabilisers, anti-psychotics, investigative drugs for treatment of psychiatric disorders and new approvals.
 Viral/bacterial cycles, Anti-virals, antibacterial agents, distinct targets associated with these drugs.